osequi/color-scheme-designer/src/components/Study/Study.md

 Colors have different properties like saturation, lightness, luminosity, temperature, contrast etc.
 Some of these are absolute properties (luminosity, temperature), others relative to another color:

-- Saturation: how many `gray` the color has
+- Saturation: how much `gray` the color has.
-- Lightness: how many `black` and `white` the color has
+- Lightness: how much `black` and `white` the color has.
-- Contrast: the perceptual difference to another color
+- Contrast: the perceptual difference to another color.

-In the case of relative properties there is always another color.
+For relative properties there is always another color.
-In the case of saturation and lightness the other color is predefined: white, gray and black, ie. special colors from the start, middle and end of the full color spectrum.
+For saturation and lightness the other color is white, gray and black, the special colors from the start, middle and end of the color spectrum.

 ### ### Color mixing and manipulation